Program Leadership

 UCPC Program Director

 Ryan Laponis, MD, MS, FACH | [email protected]

-Ryan Laponis is Program Director for the Primary Care/General Internal Medicine (UCPC-GIM) Residency.
+Ryan Laponis is the Program Director for the Primary Care/General Internal Medicine (UCPC-GIM) Residency.
 After completing residency in UCPC-GIM, he served as Chief Resident of Ambulatory Medicine.
 As a faculty member in the Division of General Medicine he has served as Associate Program Director of the UCPC-GIM Residency as well as Educational Site Director at the Mount Zion General Medicine Clinic.
 As an educator, he is a member of UCSF's Academy of Medical Educators supporting faculty in building their teaching skills in UCSF's Center for Faculty Educators and nationally is a faculty member in the Society of General Internal Medicine (SGIM) Teaching Educators Across the Continuum of Healthcare (TEACH) program mentoring and sponsoring future educational leaders.
 Equally passionate about improving relationships in healthcare, he teaches and has led educational programs in relationship-centered communication nationally as Fellow in the Academy of Communication in Healthcare.

 SFPC Assistant Track Director

-Lisa Ochoa-Frongia, MD[email protected]
+Lisa Ochoa-Frongia, MD | [email protected]

 Lisa Ochoa-Frongia, M.D. is a clinician-educator and Associate Professor of Medicine at UCSF, in the Division of General Internal Medicine at San Francisco General Hospital (SFGH).
 Dr. Ochoa-Frongia is a practicing primary care physician and Associate Medical Director at Richard Fine People's Clinic.
 She is also the Ambulatory Site Director for the UCSF Internal Medicine Residency at SFGH.